AllanVikiru/DistributedObjectsWebServices/README.md

 > Prerequisites

-[Include PHP NuSOAP Library](https://sourceforge.net/projects/nusoap/) : download the NuSOAP library, extract it and include the lib folder to your project directory
+[Include PHP NuSOAP Library](https://sourceforge.net/projects/nusoap/) : download the NuSOAP library, extract it and include the lib folder to your project directory.

 > Program Execution